tiangolo/uwsgi-nginx-flask-docker/README.md

 ---

-Also, if you want to do the same live debugging using the `flask-index` tag (to serve `/app/static/index.html` directly when requested for `/`) your Nginx won't serve it directly as it won't be running (only your Flask app in debug mode will be running).
+Also, if you want to do the same live debugging using the `flask-index` tag (to serve `/app/static/index.html` directly when requested for `/`) your Nginx won't serve it directly as it won't be running (only your Python Flask app in debug mode will be running).

-For that, your Python code should have that section with:
+For that, your Python Flask code should have that section with:

 ```
 from flask import Flask, send_file